st8tikratio/Constitution_WG_2022/README.md

 > **Note:** The wallet document is not publicly available.

 ### NFT List for Survey No. 2

+> To date: No GMBL tokens have been distributed from the CCWG wallet.
+Funding for NFTs came from within the group.
+Artists had the opportunity, if so chosen, to apply royalties to their respective NFT artworks.

 There are a total of 800 NFTs.
 The are 8 unique artworks created by select blockchain NFT artist.
 Each unique piece will have no more than 100 mints.
 Basically there will only ever be 100 complete sets of all 8 NFTs.
 There is discussion of, but no promises for, future utlility.
 Any changes to this will be converyed within this repo.

 The holding address for all non-distributed NFTs can be found [HERE](https://pool.pm/addr1q8n0j0f28yudzgmljgscq57y6zeua5d6mnl6726f9j4eryq22vlyhls0d60vul5tj5d66y46fuyvx7hxuz70az4ksu0scredrw)